Special Offer

 Be a good listener.

-You should do some talking, and answer questions about the business, but listen carefully, pay attention to what they're saying, and keep the interview focused on the candidate.
-Taking notes will actually help with paying attention quite a bit.
+While it's expected that you'll talk and answer questions about the business, listen carefully, pay attention to what the candidate is saying, and keep the interview focused on them.

 Final Thoughts:

 A great interview will tell you what you need to know about the candidate’s work ethic, job history, future career aspirations, and expectations of your company.
-Armed with this knowledge, it will be easy to select the right person to fill your open position.
+With this knowledge, it will be easy to select the right person to fill your open position.

 If you are considering a group interview, read our article on how to conduct a group interview.